jlian/edgemasters.org/site/content/products/_index.md

       text: Plus, as our group grows, we aim to qualify for the Ikon group rate, which will give our members access to some of the best ski resorts in the world.
-  heading: What we offer
+  heading: The possibilities are endless
   description: If you're a skier who believes that edge sharpness is key to the
-    best skiing experience, then Edge Masters is the group for you.
+    best skiing experience, then Edge Masters is the group for you, for the long-haul.
 main:
-  heading: Great skiing with no compromises
-  description: Joining Edge Masters gives you access to a group of dedicated
-    individuals who share your passion for skiing and edge maintenance.
-Plus, as our group grows, we aim to qualify for the Ikon group rate, which will give our members access to some of the best ski resorts in the world.
-By joining Edge Masters, you'll be able to ski at the highest level possible, in some of the best locations, surrounded by a supportive community of dedicated skiers.
+  heading: The sharpest edges.
+The best slopes.
+Unleash the ski revolution.
+  description:
   image1:
     alt: Sharp edges, Sharp turns
     image: img/action.png